From Paradox to Dialectics

 I've felt all three.
 More times than I'd like to admit.

 All happen under pressure.
-All are regulatory failures.

 Regulated Leadership operationalizes the capacity required to prevent this collapse.
 It provides the emotional, cognitive, and behavioral skills needed to sustain exposure to ambiguity without forcing resolution.

-Holding contradictions requires regulatory capacity.
+Synthesizing contradictions requires regulatory capacity.